FilippoGrosso02/RL_Ensemble_Orchestration/README.md

 Stable Baselines3 leverages the `vec_env` module to enable parallel experience collection by running multiple copies of the environment in parallel subprocesses.
 This can be especially beneficial for on-policy algorithms like PPO, where frequent data collection is required to update the policy.

 `SubprocVecEnv` and `DummyVecEnv` wrappers manage this parallelization, vectorizing the enviroments in processes that ca be run in parallel.
-In practice instead of passing one action, reward per step the parallel enviroment passes a **vector of action and reward of size n**
+In practice instead of passing one action, reward per step the parallel enviroment passes a **vector of action and reward of size n**.

 However, `vec_env` parallelism is limited to a **single physical node**, which restricts scalability when CPU resources are saturated.
 Although increasing the number of CPUs per job improves throughput to some extent, there is a diminishing return due to the lack of **true distributed execution** across multiple machines.